 Electrolytic Nickel Plating

 Electrolytic Nickel plating is traditionally used to improve a part’s wear, abrasion and corrosion resistance — although this coating is commonly seen as a solution for the repair of components.
+This process also is referred to as electroplating Nickel.

 Electrolytic Nickel plating involves bonding the substrate with the Nickel coating through an induced electric charge.
 An external DC current is used for deposition of the coating, which differs from other forms of electroless plating applications.
 This “combination” occurs through a chemical reaction between the coating and a substrate.